quyphan16/Midterm-Project-1000/README.md

 Click this [link](CLASSES.md) to be redirected.

 ## Code Block
-**Page 5 will cover my class taken so far:**
+**Page 5 contains a block of code:**
-* By May this semester I will have completed my first year at college and page will list those following classes
+* I wanted to highlight a project that I completed this semester in my INFOTC classes

 Click this [link](CLASSES.md) to be redirected.